Mission Aware Cyber-physical Security: Introduction

 \section{Introduction}

-High integrity Systems and Cyber-Physical Systems (CPS) often integrate a diverse set of hardware and software components to provide critical service capabilities.
-These components include advanced computing platforms, sensors, control systems and communication networks to monitor operation conditions and control system assets as required for their underlying mission.
-Examples of their every day but include energy operation centers, wearable devices, connected automobiles, defense and military coordinated operations and homeland security monitoring centers, to name a few.
-The critical nature of these systems requires thorough, effective, and affordable security analysis throughout their lifecycle but especially at the early concept development phase.
+Cyber-physical systems (CPS) integrate a diverse set of hardware and software components to provide safety-critical service capabilities.
+These components include computing platforms, sensors, control systems and communication networks to monitor operational conditions and control system assets to complete their underlying mission.
+A security incident in any of the underlying subsystems can, therefore, destabilize the overall mission of a CPS system and transition the system to a hazardous state.
+Security analysis throughout the CPS' lifecycle can mitigate hazards and harden the system from mission disturbances.
+Efforts towards designing and building resilient CPS require security analysis to move towards the beginning of the lifecycle.

-This is supported by the defense community where it is estimated that 70-80\% of the decisions affecting safety and security are made in the early concept development phase of any project~\cite{frola_system_1984,saravi_estimating_2008}.
-Based on the above insights, we identify two distinct needs in the area of CPS security: (i) the need to derive resilience from both a system's and a mission context and (ii) the need to establish systematic risk-based security analysis early in a systems lifecycle that goes beyond security compliance checklists.
+The imperative to integrate security considerations early in the system lifecycle is strongly supported by the defense community.
+Studies indicate that 70-80\% of decisions impacting the efficiency and cost of safety and security are made during the initial concept development phase of any project~\cite{frola_system_1984,saravi_estimating_2008}.
+Model-based security can give a ``what if'' perspective into a system's security before software is written and hardware has been wired together, better informing designers for the types of choices they ought to make.

-The above needs are illustrated by recent reports on vulnerabilities in systems that are not just critical to infrastructure but could also lead to potential loss of life.
-One such example is the Boeing 757 which has been shown to have serious exploitable vulnerabilities in a non-laboratory environment~\cite{Boeing}.